Unity is Power: Semi-Asynchronous Collaborative Training of Large-Scale Models with Structured Pruning in Resource-Limited Clients: Experiments

-\textbf{Impact of ratio of $R_n^{width}$ and $R_n^{depth}$.} We study the impact of different ratio of $R_n^{width}$ and $R_n^{depth}$ on the performance of global model and submodels.
+We study the impact of different ratio of $R_n^{width}$ and $R_n^{depth}$ on the performance of global model and submodels.
 The ratio indicates the proportion of non-pruned parameters of the submodels along the width and depth dimensions.
-As shown in Tab.\ref{table:ratio}, ${R_n^{width}}/{R_n^{depth}} = 1$ outperforms the ohter ratios, because the setting makes each submodel have a balanced learning capacity.
+Pure depth pruning (${R_n^{width}}/{R_n^{depth}} = 0$) yields only 23.8\%/22.7\% server/client \textit{Top1} accuracy, while pure width pruning (${R_n^{width}}/{R_n^{depth}} = \infty$) recovers to 27.6\%/26.3\%.
+These demonstrate that the width structured pruning is more effective in obtaining personalized submodels and final convergence performance.
+Furthermore, as shown in Tab.\ref{table:pruneratio}, ${R_n^{width}}/{R_n^{depth}} = 1$ outperforms other ratios, demonstrating that the balanced prune rate enable submodels to have superior learning capacity.